MicrosoftDocs/xamarin-docs/docs/get-started/tutorials/web-service/includes/create-web-service-classes.md

                     Debug.WriteLine("\tERROR {0}", ex.Message);
                 }

-                return weatherData;
+                return repositories;
             }
         }
     }
     ```

-    This code defines a single method, `GetWeatherDataAsync`, that retrieves weather data for a specified location from the [OpenWeatherMap](https://openweathermap.org/) web API.
+    This code defines a single method, `GetRepositoriesAsync`, that retrieves .NET repository data from the GitHub web API.
 This method uses the `HttpClient.GetAsync` method to send a GET request to the web API specified by the `uri` argument.
 The web API sends a response that is stored in a `HttpResponseMessage` object.
 The response includes a HTTP status code, which indicates whether the HTTP request succeeded or failed.
 Provided that the request succeeds, the web API responds with HTTP status code 200 (OK), and a JSON response, which is in the `HttpResponseMessage.Content` property.
-This JSON data is read to a `string` using the `HttpContent.ReadAsStringAsync` method, before being deserialized into a `WeatherData` object using the `JsonConvert.DeserializeObject` method.
-This method uses the mappings between JSON field names and CLR properties, that are defined in the `WeatherData` class, to perform the deserialization.
+This JSON data is read to a `string` using the `HttpContent.ReadAsStringAsync` method, before being deserialized into a `List<Repository>` object using the `JsonConvert.DeserializeObject` method.
+This method uses the mappings between JSON field names and CLR properties, that are defined in the `Repository` class, to perform the deserialization.

 1. Build the solution to ensure there are no errors.